PhD Student Funding FAQs

 Are banking policies consistent between schools?

-The Weinberg College of Arts & Sciences (WCAS) has a formal banking policy that is consistent with The Graduate School.
-Currently, it is standard for WCAS Humanities and Social Sciences PhD students to use banked quarters through their sixth year.
-Students in other schools should check with their program staff or dean’s office.
+The Weinberg College of Arts & Sciences (WCAS) has a formal banking policy that is consistent across most programs.
+Currently, it is standard in most programs for WCAS Humanities and Social Sciences PhD students to use banked quarters through their sixth year.
+Please check with your program staff or dean’s office to determine if your program participates in banked quarters.

 In addition to their stipend, can a PhD student perform additional work for pay?

-In order for a student to perform additional work for pay, program staff must submit a Permission to Work Form if any of the following thresholds are exceeded:
+In order for a student to perform additional work for pay, A Permission to Work form must be submitted before the work begins if any of the following thresholds are exceeded:

 - Student will work more than 10 hours/week